rectorphp/getrector-com/resources/blog/posts/2024/2024-05-04-upgrade-legacy-framework-or-change-it-for-another.md

 If you're a business owner/CTO and not an active part of the online/offline PHP community, it can be hard to know which is which.
 Your company has used the *framework X* since the beginning, so it's only reasonable to keep using it.

-**There is a quick way to guesstimate whether framework X belongs to the "dying" or "living" category.
-The download statistics show that if framework X is popular, most developers will know about it, use it, learn it, and improve it.
+**There is a quick way to guesstimate whether framework X belongs to the "dying" or "living" category** The download statistics show that if framework X is popular, most developers will know about it, use it, learn it, and improve it.

-How to find out downloads stat numbers?
+### How to find out downloads stat numbers?

 * Go to https://packagist.org/
 * Type your framework name into the search bar and press Enter